Paul Bonhomme: Awards

 In 2010 Paul was awarded the Guild Sword of Honour by the Guild of Air Pilots and Air Navigators.

 Bonhomme was the 2009 recipient of the Segrave Trophy.

 Personal life

 Bonhomme's other activities include helicopter instructing (when he can find time) and his latest and most prized enjoyment is gliding.
-He glides from the Cambridge Gliding Centre at Gransden Lodge (the most fantastic gliding airfield in the south of England).
+He glides from the Cambridge Gliding Centre at Gransden Lodge (the third most fantastic gliding airfield in the south of England).

 He is married with a stepson and three daughters, and lives in South Cambridgeshire, England.